pytorch/xla/docs/first_steps.md

 # Running on Multiple TPU Devices

-To use multiple TPU devices, you can use the `xmp.spawn` function to spawn the function you ran on a single device to multiple devices.
-The `xmp.spawn` function will start processes on multiple TPU devices and sync them when needed.
+To use multiple TPU devices, you can use the `torch_xla.launch` function to spawn the function you ran on a single device to multiple devices.
+The `torch_xla.launch` function will start processes on multiple TPU devices and sync them when needed.
 This can be done by passing the `index` argument to the function that runs on a single device.
 For example,
 ```
-import torch_xla.distributed.xla_multiprocessing as xmp
+import torch_xla

 def my_function(index):
   # function that runs on a single device

-xmp.spawn(my_function, args=(0,), nprocs=4)
+torch_xla.launch(my_function, args=(0,))
 ```

 In this example, the `my_function` function will be spawned on 4 TPU devices on v4-8, with each device being assigned an index from 0 to 3.
+Note that by default, the launch() function will spawn preocesses on all TPU devices.
+If you only want to run single process, set the argument `launch(..., debug_single_process=True)`.

 [This file](https://github.com/ssusie/diffusers/blob/main/examples/text_to_image/inference_tpu_multidevice.py) illustrates how xmp.spawn can be used to run stable diffusion 2.1 version on multiple TPU devices.
 For this version similar to the above changes were made to the [pipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py) file.